SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 to print that string and see its return value, as shown above.

-The body of the ``sayHello`` function starts by defining a new ``String`` constant called ``greeting``, and setting it to a simple greeting message for ``personName``.
+The body of the ``sayHello`` function starts by defining a new ``String`` constant called ``greeting`` and setting it to a simple greeting message for ``personName``.
 This greeting is then passed back out of the function using the ``return`` keyword.
-As soon as ``return greeting`` is called, the function finishes its execution, and passes back the current value of ``greeting``.
+As soon as ``return greeting`` is called, the function finishes its execution and returns the current value of ``greeting``.

-Now that it has been defined as a function, ``sayHello`` can be called multiple times with different input values.
+You can call the ``sayHello`` function multiple times with different input values.
 The example above shows what happens if it is called with an input value of ``"Anna"``, and an input value of ``"Brian"``.
 The function returns a tailored greeting in each case.

-The contents of this function can be simplified further, to combine the message creation and the return statement into one line:
+To simplify the body of this function, combine the message creation and the return statement into one line:

 .. testcode:: definingAndCalling